athankefalas/swift-toasts/README.md

 #### WatchOS

-On watchOS SwiftToasts requires an additional modifier to enable Toast Presentation in a compatibility mode.
+Because watchOS does not have a platform-native dynamic view hierarchy framework such as UIKit or AppKit, SwiftToasts requires an additional modifier to enable Toast Presentation on watchOS in a compatibility mode.

 ## Installation